- This event has passed.

 4. The Perfection of Joyous Effort: Virya Paramita

 This paramita is about making a courageous, heroic effort to become a fully awakened being.
-We start our practice by first developing our own character and courage.
+We start by first developing our own character and courage.

 5. The Perfection of Concentration: Dhyana Paramita (Meditation)